Search

 Search the Herefordshire and Worcestershire Health and Care NHS Trust website

-• The Special School Nursing service supports the health care needs of children and young people attending one of 7 Worcestershire Special Schools.
+• We support the health care needs of children and young people attending one of Worcestershire's Special Schools.

 • About the service